alex05447/miniconfig/README.md

 ; or ignore the new value.
 baz = "an overridden value"

-; Nested sections (separated by forward slashes: `/`) are optionally supported.
+; Nested sections (separated by forward slashes (`/`)) are optionally supported.
 ; Each parent section must be declared prior.
-; If nested sections are not enabled, `/` is just a normal character.
+; If nested sections are not enabled, `/` is treated as a normal key/value character.
+; Otherwise it must be escaped in unquoted section names.
 [some_section/nested_section]
 ```

-**Use cases**: if `"ini"` feature is enabled - use `.ini` config source text files for human-readable / writable data of limited complexity (only one level of nested tables) which must be user-visible/editable.
+**Use cases**: if `"ini"` feature is enabled - use `.ini` config source text files for human-readable / writable data of limited complexity (e.g. no arrays of tables) which must be user-visible/editable.

 ## **Binary configs** (requires `"bin"` feature).